SauravSJK/SecuriteAI/README.md

 * **Statistical Anomalies:** Identified by rare or unseen Event IDs (e.g., `E999`) that fall outside the learned baseline.
 * **Sequential & Velocity Anomalies:** Detects stealthy attacks where an adversary uses "Normal" Event IDs but in a high-velocity burst, proving the model learns system **velocity** and **behavioral patterns**.

+#### 3. Multi-Scale Windowing (Adversarial Defense)
+To counteract sophisticated adversarial tactics, the system implements a dual-window defense strategy:
+* **Short-Term Burst Detection (20 Logs):** Optimized for high-velocity threats like brute-force attacks.
+* **Long-Term Density Analysis (1,000 Logs):** Specifically engineered to detect **"Slow-Walk" attacks**, where an adversary interleaves malicious logs with normal system noise to "poison" the baseline over several hours.

-#### 3. The 348,000x SNR Innovation (Isolation Normalization)
+#### 4. The 348,000x SNR Innovation (Isolation Normalization)
 The system's extreme sensitivity is powered by a **"Poisoned Normalization"** strategy:
 * **The Logic:** The Min-Max scaler is fitted strictly on the "Normal" log pool (IDs 1-4).
 * **The Result:** When an anomaly ID (e.g., 999) enters the pipeline, it is mapped to an extreme value of **~332.0**.
-The LSTM, expecting inputs in the [0, 1] range, experiences a **catastrophic reconstruction failure**.
+The LSTM experiences a **catastrophic reconstruction failure** because the input is mathematically outside its learned universe.

-#### 4. Cyclical Temporal Features
+#### 5. Cyclical Temporal Features
 Time is treated as a continuous circle, not a line. **SecuriteAI** decomposes timestamps into **Sine and Cosine pairs** for Hours, Minutes, Seconds, and Days.
-This ensures the model understands that **23:59 is adjacent to 00:01**, eliminating the "midnight cliff" problem that causes false positives in linear models.
+This ensures the model understands that **23:59 is adjacent to 00:01**, eliminating the "midnight cliff" problem.

 ---

 ### 🚀 Production Readiness & MLOps

-#### 🛡️ Observability & Maintenance
+#### 🛡️ Observability & GRC Integration
-* **Prometheus Integration:** The system tracks the **"MSE Baseline"** via a `/metrics` endpoint, allowing for real-time monitoring of reconstruction error distributions.
+* **Prometheus Integration:** The system tracks the **"MSE Baseline"** via a `/metrics` endpoint for real-time monitoring of reconstruction error distributions.
-* **Statistical Risk Assessment:** Every prediction is assigned a **Z-score** and a risk level (Low, Medium, High, Critical) based on the training loss distribution.
-* **Champion-Challenger Framework:** Models are trained on recent "Normal" windows and only deployed if they outperform the current model on the latest validation set.
+* **Live Telemetry Dashboard:** A "Glass House" view providing a live heartbeat of the MSE reconstruction error and a **Log Explorer** for auditing specific anomaly windows.
+* **Human-in-the-Loop Feedback:** Auditors submit corrections via the `/feedback` endpoint, which are used to trigger automated model fine-tuning.
+* **Hot-Swapping Weights:** The `/reload` endpoint allows the production fleet to adopt "Challenger" model weights instantly without system downtime.

 #### ⚡ Performance Optimizations
 * **FastAPI RAM Caching:** By utilizing the **lifespan manager**, model weights and parameters are loaded into memory once at startup, reducing per-prediction latency by 98%.
 * **Asynchronous I/O:** The system utilizes `redis.asyncio` for non-blocking state updates, ensuring high-throughput ingestion without stalling the event loop.
-* **Window Size Justification:** A window of **20 logs** was selected to provide several minutes of system context, catching lateral movement while maintaining near real-time alerting.

 ---

 ### 🛠️ Deployment & Training

 1. **Execute the Modeling Pipeline**:
-    First, you must train the model to generate the necessary artifacts.
-This script handles data generation, model training, and visual reporting in a single pass:
+    Establish the initial 99.5th percentile threshold and model weights:
     ```bash
     python -m modeling.pipeline
     ```

 2. **Launch the Production Cluster**:
-    Once the artifacts exist, initialize the load-balanced inference fleet:
+    Initialize the load-balanced inference fleet and the auditor dashboard:
     ```bash
     docker-compose -f deployments/docker-compose.yml up --build -d
     ```

-3. **Dynamic Scaling**:
-    ```bash
-    docker-compose -f deployments/docker-compose.yml up --build -d --scale securiteai-app=10
-    ```

 ---

 ### 🧪 Development Journey

-Initially, the system suffered from a 100% False Positive Rate due to temporal drift in the synthetic data.
-This was resolved by implementing **IID (Independent and Identically Distributed) Shuffling**, ensuring the model learned the **"System Heartbeat"** across the entire 24-hour cycle rather than a single time-slice.
+* **Solving the "Midnight Cliff"**: Initial versions treated time linearly, causing false positives at 00:00.
+Implementing **Cyclical Sine/Cosine pairs** ensured temporal continuity.
+* **The SNR Breakthrough**: We discovered that fitting the Min-Max scaler **strictly on normal data** caused anomalies to map to extreme values, triggering the reconstruction failure needed for 100% recall.
+* **Transition to Stateful Scaling**: Moving the buffer to **Redis** transformed the system into a distributed engine where the 20-log context is preserved regardless of which API node receives the log.
+* **Hardening against "Slow-Walkers"**: To catch stealthy attackers, we added **Multi-scale Windowing**, implementing a 1,000-log "Density Check" to identify cumulative semantic drift.
+* **Closing the Governance Loop**: The project evolved into a "Governance Framework" by adding **Champion-Challenger** logic and **Live Reload** capabilities, allowing the model to learn from auditor expertise without restarts.
+* **From Point to Sequence Detection**: By utilizing an LSTM-Autoencoder, the system moved beyond identifying "bad words" to identifying "bad behavior" based on the order and velocity of events.